diogo-beijinha/planttracker_django/README.md

 > This website is still under development!
 Please check back later to see its progress.

-This project was started as a way to practice my Django and Web Developent skills.
+This project was started as a way to practice my Django and Web Development skills.

 As it's still in its early stages, there is almost no content in the website.